*Our 2020 Abstract Competition has finished. Please come back in December 2020 to apply for our 2021 Abstract Competition.*

 - How do you leverage our research platform for plants, animals, or humans?

 The stakes are high...

-The first place winner will receive their choice of a one-year single-name user (SNU) license of SNP & Variation Suite (SVS) or a one-year SNU license of VarSeq, as well as a new Dell Latitude 5000 series laptop.
+The first-place winner will receive a one-year Single-Named User (SNU) license* of either SNP & Variation Suite (SVS) or VarSeq and a Dell Latitude 5000 series laptop.
 Additionally, they will have the opportunity to present their research to the Golden Helix community in the form of a webcast and blog post.

-Both the second and third place winners will receive their choice of a one-year SNU license to either SVS or VarSeq as well as the opportunity to highlight their research via a webcast and blog post.
+Both the second and third place winners will receive a one-year SNU license* for either SVS or VarSeq, as well as the opportunity to highlight their research via a webcast and blog post.

 To enter, email your abstract to email@example.com!

 Generating clinical genetic reports to improve the management of cardiovascular disease

 2019 First Place Winner: Mark Trinder - MD/Ph.D.
 Student at the University of British Columbia

 Heart disease is a leading cause of death and disability in Canada and worldwide, which largely results from the insidious process not being identified or treated until it is too late (1).
 This is best exemplified by patients with familial hypercholesterolemia (FH).
 FH is the most common autosomal dominant genetic disorder resulting from pathogenic genetic variants in the LDLR, APOB, and/or PCSK9 genes (~1 out of 225 people) (2).
 These genetic variants cause elevated low-density lipoprotein cholesterol, more commonly known as “bad cholesterol”, and significantly increase these patients’ risk of cardiovascular disease.